NevermindNilas/Automated-Video-Depth-Extraction/README.md

 ## Dependencies
 If you have a cuda capable GPU ( Preferably Nvidia Pascal and onwards )
- > pip install pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
+ > pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118

 If not
  > pip3 install torch torchvision torchaudio